ntnhut/LeetSolve/docs/source/Array/59_Spiral_Matrix_II.md

 * Runtime: `O(n^2)`, where `n x n` is the size of the matrix.
 * Extra space: `O(1)`.

+## Key Takeaway

+Enumerating directions with an enum (like `Direction`) can enhance code readability and maintainability, especially in algorithms involving traversal or movement.
+It aids in clearly defining and referencing the possible directions within the problem domain.

 ## Exercise
 - [Spiral Matrix](https://leetcode.com/problems/spiral-matrix/)